This article explains the options to Load to SFDC Object or MDA Subject Area which can be used to load data using Rules Engine.

 - For Matrix Data, you cannot add fields to Email Raw Events and Unsubscribed Emails objects and will no longer be available in the drop-down box.

-- Navigate to to Administration > Operations > Rules Engine >
+- Navigate to to Administration > Rules Engine.

 - Select Rule Type as Bionic.